open-policy-agent/opa/docs/content/management.md

 `authz/bundle.tar.gz` which results in a `resource` of `bundles/authz/bundle.tar.gz`.

-OPA can optionally save and read bundles from disk based on the value of the `bundles[_].persist` field.
-If this field is set, OPA will persist activated bundles to disk and load bundles from disk too in scenarios such as OPA being unable to communicate with the bundle server.
+OPA can optionally persist activated bundles to disk for recovery purposes.
+To enable persistence, set the `bundles[_].persist` field to `true`.
+When bundle persistence is enabled, OPA will attempt to read the bundle from disk on startup.
+This allows OPA to start with the most recently activated bundle in case OPA cannot communicate with the bundle server.
+When communication between OPA and the bundle server is restored, the latest bundle is downloaded, activated, and persisted.

+> By default, bundles are persisted under the current working directory of the OPA process (e.g., `./.opa/bundles/<bundle-name>/bundle.tar.gz`).

 The optional `bundles[_].signing` field can be used to specify the `keyid` and `scope` that should be used for verifying the signature of the bundle.
 See [this](#bundle-signature) section for details.